ace13/PassTheBomb/README.md

 - Super Toss - Daytime, standard blink and longer bomb tosses.
 - Super Blink - Daytime, upgraded blink and normal bomb tossing.
 - Forest - Daytime, spawns random trees during its duration, only blink on the bomb carrier.
+  - Needs a way to prevent trees from spawning inside players, should be possible though since Dota 2's Sprout ability doesn't have the issue

 TODO
 ====